Work-Life Balance, the detailed facts, problems, and 15 solutions.

 And it’s not just about the time; it’s the burden of responsibility one carries along by taking multiple jobs on their shoulders.

-Studies have been made to present models and types of relationships between work life and personal life; this might help you achieve a healthy work-life balance if understood and dealt mindfully.
+Studies have been made to present models and types of relationships between work life and personal life; this might help you achieve a healthy work-life balance if understood and dealt with mindfully.

 The segmentation model: